brichards21/anime-proj-site/index.md

 the maturer side (rated PG-13 and R - 17+), there’s a limit to exactly *how* spicy audiences like their content to be cooked up for them.
-Particularly, as we see an upward trend in score from ratings G, PG, PG-13, and R- 17+, the next too more intense levels of content, R+ for mild nudity, and Rx for full blown Hentai are in fact scored the lowest on the list.
-Meaning, we mature themes seem to be a hit among the MAL community, but explicit content… not so much.
+Particularly, as we see an upward trend in score from ratings G, PG, PG-13, and R- 17+, the next two more intense levels of content, R+ for mild nudity and Rx for full blown Hentai, are in fact scored the lowest on the list.
+Meaning, mature themes seem to be a hit among the MAL community, but explicit content… not so much.

 ![](./img/watch_tv.gif)